-When the review process it is completed, the FWF Board considers the reviews and decides whether the proposal should be funded.
-The lead research institute and the principal investigator are informed in writing of the FWF's decision.
+When the review process is completed, the FWF Board decides, generally in the June or November/December Board meeting, whether the proposal should be funded.
+Applicants will be informed in writing of the FWF's decisions.

 3.5 Reasons for rejection